IBIData/nos-forms-jquery/README.md

 ###**ajax**

  Accepts a boolean value.
 If set to true, your form will send a serialized object to your submit function, where you will be responsible for sending an ajax request with your form data.
-If set to false, a classic form submit will occur and your submit function will not be necessary. **Worth noting:**: never name your submit button 'submit' or your form will not submit properly.
+If set to false, a classic form submit will occur and your submit function will not be necessary.
+If you set ajax to false and a submit function is still present, you will still receive the form data as usual and you will have to manually submit the form.
+This can be useful for deleting out fields you don't want to send to the server (e.g.: confirm password fields) or if you need to manually check something before sending the form. **Worth noting:**: never name your submit button 'submit' or your form will not submit properly.

 ###**validate**